AdaCore/xmlada/docs/using.rst

 XML/Ada is a library.
 When compiling an application that uses it, you thus need to declare this dependency.
 The default installation implies the use of GNAT project files.
-See the GPRbuild and GPR Companion Tools User's Guide for more information on the project files and how to create them for your application.
+See the GPRbuild and GPR Companion Tools User’s Guide for more information on the project files and how to create them for your application.